mikaoj/BSImagePicker/README.md

                                 NSLog(@"User finished :)!");
                             }];
 ```
-All blocks are optional and can be nil, so you could for an istance just handle the finish case if you wanted.
+All blocks are optional and can be nil, so you could for an instance just handle the finish case if you wanted.
+Why the toggle block then?
+Well, in my case I use it for starting image upload to give the apperance of a faster upload (many times it has already finished when user presses done.
 * Toggle get called with an ALAsset and a BOOL indicating if it was selected or deselected.
 * cancel gets called when the user cancels.
 It will have an array of ALAssets (if any).
 * finish gets called when the user finishes.
 It will have an array of ALAssets (if any).